 A user search base.
 If you created more than one LDAP configuration, when you configure authentication, you must specify a user search base that contains all of the user search bases that you specified in your LDAP configurations.

 The administrator account in the LDAP directory that Cisco Unity Connection will use to access the search base.
-We recommend that you use an account dedicated to Unity Connection, with minimum permissions set to “read” all user objects in the search base and with a password set never to expire.
+You should use an account dedicated to Unity Connection, with minimum permissions set to “read” all user objects in the search base and with a password set never to expire.
 (If the password for the administrator account changes, Unity Connection must be reconfigured with the new password.)
 You enter the full distinguished name for the administrator account; therefore the account can reside anywhere in the LDAP directory tree.

 One or more LDAP servers.
 You can specify up to three LDAP directory servers that Unity Connection uses when attempting to authenticate.
 Unity Connection tries to contact the servers in the order that you specify.
 If none of the directory servers responds, authentication fails.
 You can use IP addresses rather than host names to eliminate dependencies on Domain Name System (DNS) availability.

 When LDAP synchronization and authentication are configured in Cisco Unity Connection, authenticating the alias and password of a user against the corporate LDAP directory works as follows:

 1. A user connects to the Cisco Personal Communications Assistant (PCA) via HTTPS and attempts to authenticate with an alias (for example, jsmith) and password.

 2. Unity Connection issues an LDAP query for the alias jsmith.
 For the scope for the query, Unity Connection uses the LDAP search base that you specified when you configured LDAP synchronization in Cisco Unity Connection Administration.
 If you chose the SSL option, the information that is transmitted to the LDAP server is encrypted.